elfvingralf/macOSpilot-ai-assistant/readme.md

-# cOSXpilot: your personal OSX AI assistant
+# macOSpilot: your personal macOS AI assistant

-cOSXpilot uses AI to answer your questions about anything in any application, without you having to reach for another window.
-Simply use a keyboard shortcut to trigger a screenshot of the active window in OSX, speak your question, and get the answer from GPT Vision in context and in audio within seconds.
+macOSpilot answers your questions about anything, in any application.
+No need to reach for another window.
+Simply use a keyboard shortcut to trigger the assistant, speak your question, and it will give the answer in context and in audio within seconds.
+Behind the scenes macOSpilot takes a screenshot of your active window when triggerd, and sends it to OpenAI GPT Vision along with a transcript of your question.
+It's answer will be displayed in text, and converted into audio using OpenAI TTS (text to speech).

-- **Works with any application in OSX:** cOSXpilot is application agnostic, and simply takes a screenshot of the currently active window.
+- **Works with any application in macOS:** macOSpilot is application agnostic, and simply takes a screenshot of the currently active window when you trigger the assistant.
-- **Trigger with keyboard shortcut, speak your question:** No need to juggle windows, just trigger the recording function with a keyboard shortcut and speak your question.
+- **Trigger with keyboard shortcut, speak your question:** No need to juggle windows, just press the keyboard shortcut and speak your question.
 - **Answers in-context and in audio:** The answer to your question is provided in an small window overlayed on top of your active window, and in audio (using text-to-speech).

 ## How it works

-1. cOSXpilot runs NodeJS/Electron.
-Simply install the NodeJS project and dependencies (see below), run `yarn start`, make the necessary configurations, and let the application run in the background.
+1. macOSpilot runs NodeJS/Electron.
+Simply install the NodeJS project and dependencies (see below) and make the necessary configurations in `index.js`.
+Then chose to run `yarn start` from the terminal, or package it with Electron with the instructions below, add your OpenAI API key and let the application run in the background.
-2. When you need to use cOSXpilot, press the keyboard shortcut you've configured. cOSXpilot will take a screenshot of your currently active OSX application window and activate the microphone.
+2. When you need to use macOSpilot, press the keyboard shortcut you've configured. macOSpilot will take a screenshot of your currently active macOS application window and activate the microphone.
 3. Speak your question into your microphone and then press the same keyboard shortcut to end the microphone recording.
-4. cOSXpilot will send your question to OpenAI's Whisper API.
-The transcription will be sent to OpenAI's Vision API along with the screenshot.
+4. macOSpilot will send your question to OpenAI's Whisper API, and the transcription will be sent to OpenAI's Vision API along with the screenshot.
-5. The Vision API response will be displayed in a small notification window on top of your active OSX application window, and read outloud once it's been processed by OpenAI's TTS (text to speech) API.
+5. The Vision API response will be displayed in a small notification window on top of your active macOS application window, and read outloud once it's been processed by OpenAI's TTS (text to speech) API.
-6. A simply history of answers to your questions in the current session is available in another window that you can hide/minimize.
+6. A simple history of answers to your questions in the current session is available in another window that you can hide/minimize.
-7. See instructions below if you want to turn it into a `.app` to run it without the terminal.

-The most recent screenshot, audio recording, and TTS response will be stored on your machine for debugging purposes.
-The same filename is used every time so they will be overwritten, but are not automatically deleted when you close the application.
+The most recent screenshot, audio recording, and TTS response will be stored on your machine in part for debugging purposes.
+The same filename is used every time so they will be overwritten, but are not automatically deleted when you close or delete the application.

 ## Getting Started